About the ALS Clinic

 The mission of the Baylor College of Medicine ALS Clinic is to provide comprehensive and compassionate care to patients and families affected by ALS and to discover the cause, effective treatments and, ultimately, the cure for this disease.
-In keeping with a tradition of excellence for caring for patients with ALS, the College is a partner with the ALS Association and with the Greater Houston Chapter of the ALSA.
+In keeping with a tradition of excellence for caring for patients with ALS, the College is a partner with the ALS Association and with the ALS Association Texas Chapter.

 Read more about Amyotrophic Lateral Sclerosis (ALS).